Lewis P. Ohliger: Early career

-Postmaster of Wooster from February 1885 until February 1890.
+as postmaster of Wooster from February 1885 until February 1890.

-Trustee of the Wooster & Lodi Railway.
+He was also a trustee of the Wooster & Lodi Railway.

 He served as delegate to the Democratic National Convention in 1892.

 Congress

 Ohliger was elected as a Democrat to the Fifty-second Congress to fill the vacancy caused by the death of John G. Warwick and served from December 5, 1892, to March 3, 1893.

 He was an unsuccessful for renomination in 1892.

+Later career

-Internal-revenue collector of the Cleveland district by appointment of President Grover Cleveland 1893-1898.
+He served as internal-revenue collector of the Cleveland district by appointment of President Grover Cleveland from 1893 to 1898.

-He resumed his former business pursuits.
+He also resumed his former business pursuits.

 Death

 He died in San Diego, California, January 9, 1923, and was interred in Wooster Cemetery, Wooster, Ohio.